idflood/ThreeNodes.js/README.md

 3. if vogue is installed open another terminal and simply call "vogue" in ThreeNodes.js/public/ directory
 4. with firefox or chrome go to http://localhost:8042/
 5. allow this site to create popups (for webglrender node)

+## Howto create a simple scene
+First, create a webglrenderer node.
+Then add a scene and connect it to the "scene" of the webgl node.
+On the scene children you would connect a "merge" and to it a mesh.
+With that there should be a red cube showing in the renderer window.